eheimlich/eheimlich.github.io/_pages/about.md

 permalink: /about/
 ---

-I'm currently a junior at the University of Toronto majoring in statistics with minors in mathematics and economics.
-I am passionate about applying advanced statistical methods to real-world business problems
+I'm currently a senior at the University of Toronto majoring in statistics with minors in mathematics and economics.
+I am passionate about applying advanced statistical methods to real-world business problems.
+I am especially interested in causal inference, experimental design, and bayesian statistics.

+Currently, I am a data science intern at Aetna in New York City.
+I am working on improving member health through predictive modeling and behavior change.

-This past summer I was a data science intern at IQVIA in Cambridge, Massachusetts.
+Last summer I was a data science intern at IQVIA in Cambridge, Massachusetts.
 I analyzed multi billion record prescription drug datasets and built a classification model to predict which healthcare benefit a claim was run under.